• Skip to primary navigation

 Yes, if you use certified gluten free oats such as the popular Bob's Red Mill organic gluten-free rolled oats, this recipe is gluten free.

-Do I have to leave the oats overnight?
+Do you have to leave the oats to soak overnight?

 No, the longer the oats soak the better and at least two hours, but they don't have to be left overnight.